NZD (Default)

 Three meta-analyses about the effect of Keto Diets on cardiovascular risk factors were published recently.
 Their conclusions are unanimous about general positive effects (8) Studies showed that a Keto diet in humans decreased all the indicators of metabolic syndrome including blood sugar, insulin, cholesterol, and blood pressure.
 See the picture below.

-The effect of a Keto Diet on Metabolic Syndrome
+The Effect of a Keto Diet on Metabolic Syndrome Chart

 Controlling Metabolic Syndrome and Insulin Resistance with Herbs